apple/swift-protobuf/README.md

 Best of all, you can take the same `.proto` file and generate Java, C++, Python, or Objective-C for use on other platforms.
-The generated code for those languages will use the exact same serialization and deserialization conventions as SwiftProtobuf, making it easy to exchange serialized data in binary or JSON forms, with no additional effort on your part.
+The generated code for those languages uses the exact same serialization and deserialization conventions as SwiftProtobuf, making it easy to exchange serialized data in binary or JSON forms, with no additional effort on your part.